 29th May is World Digestive Health Day, a global health awareness day, that draws attention to one of the most neglected organs of our body – the digestive system.
-Celebrated every year, it emphasizes the importance of our digestive system which not only breaks down food into nutrients, used by the body for energy, growth and cell repair, but being the largest immune organ of the human body, it also protects us from diseases and infections.
+Celebrated every year, it emphasizes the importance of our digestive system which not only breaks down food into nutrients, used by the body for energy, growth, and cell repair, but is the largest immune organ of the human body, it also protects us from diseases and infections.
 It is referred to as the “Second brain of the body” because it houses the enteric nervous system and two third of the neurotransmitters.
-Therefore, the digestive system is considered to be the ringmaster of the human body, “which not only controls digestion but also our immunity, bowel movements, health and happiness”.
+Therefore, the digestive system is considered to be the ringmaster of the human body, “which not only controls digestion but also our immunity, bowel movements, health, and happiness”.

 A survey conducted across 33 countries on 73,000 people estimated that almost 40% of the population suffered from digestive disorders.
-Yet another survey, on the digestive health of Indian families revealed that 56% of the Indian families have reported digestive health issues.
+Yet another survey, on the digestive health of Indian families revealed that 56% of Indian families have reported digestive health issues.
 This survey was conducted amongst 538 mothers, aged 25-45 years across Delhi, Mumbai, Kolkata, Bengaluru, Hyderabad, and Chennai.

 Therefore, there is a strong need to take care of your digestive health, which is possible by making simple changes to your lifestyle.

-- Well Balanced Diet– Have a well – balanced diet, eat on time and avoid late night meals.
+- Well-Balanced Diet– Have a well-balanced diet, eat on time and avoid late-night meals.
 Eat in a relaxed environment and focus on eating.
 Just eating.

 - Mindful eating – Be mindful of what you eat – Sometimes when we are distracted, it is easy to eat too much, which often leads to indigestion and bloating.
 Be mindful of what you are eating.
 Avoid oily and spicy foods.